DFE-Digital/bat-design-history/app/posts/find-teacher-training/2021-08-16-standardised-entry-requirement-descriptions.md

 > We’ll consider candidates who are currently taking GCSEs.
 We’ll consider candidates who need to take a GCSE equivalency test in English, maths, or science.

-Where providers do accept equivalency tests, they are asked to give details, and this free text field is shown at the end.
+Where providers do accept equivalency tests, they’re asked to give details, and this free text field is shown at the end.

 ### Secondary courses